trishnaguha/Calci/README.md

 # Calci
-Calci is a Command line calculator for Linux that performs basic operations like addition, substraction, multiplication and division.
+Calci is a Command line calculator for Linux that performs basic operations like addition, subtraction, multiplication and division.
 It is a command line tool built using Python3.

 To run the command line calculator follow the steps given below: